masumrumi/Kaggle_Projects/Titanic/README.md

 **LinkedIn:** https://www.linkedin.com/in/masumrumi/

 **My Website:** http://masumrumi.com/

-*** This kernel is a work in progress.
+<div class="alert alert-info">This kernel is a work in progress.
 I will always incorporate new concepts of data science as I master them.
 This journey of learning is worth sharing as well as collaborating.
-Therefore any comments about further improvements would be genuinely appreciated.***
+Therefore any comments about further improvements would be genuinely appreciated.</strong>
-***

 ## If you have come this far, Congratulations!!

 ## If this notebook helped you in any way, please upvote!!